 His fifth symphony is best known.
 Nevertheless, I am lucky to have an extraordinary recording of the Acousence Living Concert Series on vinyl of his fifteenth.
 This symphony is in one word: magnificent!
 It includes quotations from Rossini and Wagner and references to others such as Strauss and unintentionally provides an overview of Western compositions.
 It offers a melange of colors and scents belonging to the European palette.
 It presents well-known themes, takes you from anger to joy to other emotions, and sounds like an observation of the diversity that Europe may cherish as its strength.
 This Shostakovich is at his best, where tradition meets modernity.

 In Greek mythology, Ovid describes the event when Zeus abducts the Phoenician princess, Europa, to Crete and rapes her under a tree, only to leave her behind - pregnant.
 Europa survived and lived a caring and healthy life despite the traumatic event.
 Depending on your point of view, it is permissible to interpret the name Europa as a reference to the part of the world.
 In any case, this princess demonstrates the determination that characterizes this continent.

 Europe often receives scorn for not having a vision or voice and lacking a decisive leader.
-But, once again, Europe's strength will lie in its diversity, the freedom given to other opinions, and the search for a compromise that embodies and empowers us.
+But, once again, Europe's strength will lie in its diversity, the freedom given to other opinions and the search for a compromise that embodies and empowers us.
 Funnily enough, it is Shostakovich - a distant observer - who perfectly captures the essence of Europe.
-I thank him and wish his work may survive just as well as the composer himself succeeded in doing so.
+I thank him and wish his work may survive just as well as the composer succeeded.